VL-Group/.github/profile/README.md

 ## Welcome to Vision & Language Group's Github organization!

-Here is VL Group, we focus on the multimodal domain and human-centric visual recognition.
+Here is VL Group, we focus on the Multi-modal domain and Human-centric visual recognition.

 **Information**:
 - Team Homepage: https://cfm.uestc.edu.cn